your text here

 • Krark-Clan Ironworks: Sacrifice an artifact to add to the mana pool.
 Now, treasure tokens can be cracked for instead of one.
 Any artifact token can be converted to one time Sol Ring.
 This is the best sacrifice outlet in the deck due to the large amount of artifacts.

 • Walking Ballista: Yes, Walking Ballista is an infinite mana outlet that missiles the entire board.
 We all know that by now.
 For me, Walking Ballista isn’t just a combo piece.
 Ballista is a creature removal and a beater.
-With all of the +1/+1 and modular synergizes, Walking Ballista will have no issue refilling and using the counters to ping anything I need.
+With all of the +1/+1 synergizes, Walking Ballista will have no issue refilling and using the counters to ping anything I need.

 • Yotian Dissident: I think this is the best new card from The Brother’s War for this deck.
 Yotian Dissent puts a +1/+1 counter when an artifact enters the battlefield.
 Honestly, I would not be shocked to see this card being played in Modern Hardened Scales.
 That’s how good I think this card is for this archetype.
 Dissident awards +1/+1 counters for just playing the deck.
 If I play an artifact creature, get a +1/+1 counter.
 If I do Goblin Welder loops, get +1/+1 counters.
 Get any kind of artifact token, get +1/+1 counters.
 This goes crazy with Hangarback Walker, as the thopter tokens will replenish the lost +1/+1 counters.